Battleship USS Iowa Museum

 Backstory and Context

-The USS Iowa served a distinguished career in the American military from WWII until 1958.
-It participated in the bombardment of Japan in preparation for a possible U.S. invasion (the atomic bombing of Nagasaki and Hiroshima soon ended the war) and remained active during the post-Korean War period.
-It was sent to the Atlantic reserve fleet where it remained until it was reactivated in 1982 to strengthen the U.S. Navy against the Soviet Union.
-Once the Soviet Union collapsed in 1989, the American government started to make cuts to the military and the Iowa was sent to the reserve fleet once again until 2011, when it finally became a museum.
+The USS Iowa served a distinguished career in the American military until 1958.
+It participated in the bombardment of Japan in preparation for a possible U.S. invasion had it not been for the atomic bombs being dropped in Japan leading to their surrender and remained active during the post-Korean War period.
+It was sent to the Atlantic Reserve fleet where it remained until it was reactivated in 1982 to strengthen the U.S. Navy against the Soviet Union.
+Once the Soviet Union collapsed in 1989, the American government started to make cuts to the military and the Battleship Iowa was sent to the reserve fleet once again until 2011.
+It sailed to Los Angeles where it was docked permanently in the Los Angeles World Cruise Center and it finally became a museum for tourists.

 "Our Story ."
 Pacific Battleship Center.
 Accessed May 27, 2015. https://pacificbattleship.com/our-story.